 Traditional two-dimensional (2D) cell culture models have had a profound impact on both basic and clinical research in the pulmonary field.1 However, the inherent differences when compared with in vivo and clinical observations pose an impediment to answering research questions.
 Recent progress isolating lung epithelial progenitor and stromal cells, as well as defining stem cell niche factors that are important for lung development, has led to the establishment of an in vitro three-dimensional (3D) culture system: lung organoids2, also known as airway organoids or pulmonary organoids.

-The pulmonary organoid is essentially a 3D tissue-engineered mini lung that accurately replicates the histological and functional aspects of the in vivo tissue.
+The lung organoid is essentially a 3D tissue-engineered mini lung that accurately replicates the histological and functional aspects of the in vivo tissue.
 By developing these structures and functions, the organoid emulates the in vivo physiological or pathological environment.
 It often has multiple types of cells mirroring their counterpart in the body along with constituents of native extracellular matrix (ECM) and is typically miniature or micro-scale in size.
 Such cultures are seen as an important avenue to reconstitute organ function ex vivo.1

 Lung Epithelium and Its Region-Specific Progenitors